 The rectangle size can be up to you but I made it 3in x 9in (do you like how I switch up measuring units?!?)

 3. take the left over curry (should be cold and thick) and paste it onto top of the rectangle dough.
 Be careful not to use too much curry or it will come out the sides.
-Also, leave room at the end of the rectangle with no curry because it will be oozing toward the en
+Also, leave room at the end of the rectangle with no curry because it will be oozing toward the end as you roll.

 4. carefully roll the dough going the long way making sure you don't push out the curry